 The Assumed Par Value Capital Method is complex, but companies are welcome to use a franchise tax calculator to make the process easier.

 More information about Delaware franchise taxes and fees can be found here.

 If you need help with Delaware franchise tax for your LLC or other company, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.